 As you age, your skin begins to lose its elasticity.
 This, coupled with gravity, can cause your skin to sag, including the skin surrounding your eyes.
 If you’re bothered by drooping upper lids and puffiness in your lower lids, or worse, if your vision is impaired due to sagging skin around your eyes, you may want to consider eyelid surgery (or blepharoplasty.)
 This procedure is an effective, simple surgery used to tighten your skin, smooth fine lines and wrinkles and create a more youthful, rested appearance.

-It takes about two hours to perform eye lift surgery if both the upper and lower eyelids are done together.
+About the Procedure It takes about two hours to perform eye lift surgery if both the upper and lower eyelids are done together.
 While you’re under local (and in some cases general) anesthesia, your doctor will make an incision that follows the natural line of your lids, and then separate the skin from the tissue underneath to remove extra fat, skin and muscle.
 The incisions will then be closed with small stitches.
 For the lower eyelids, your doctor will either make an incision along the edge of the eyelash or cut inside the lower lid the remove excess fat.
 There will be some bruising and swelling post-surgery, which will subside in less than two weeks.

 An eye lift may be right for you if you: